-A) EVENT LEVEL 3 B) EVENT LEVEL 2 C) EVENT LEVEL 1 Go to Event Level 3 Notification Chart Continue recommended actions on this sheet Go to Event Level 1 Notification Chart
+A) EVENT LEVEL 3 B) EVENT LEVEL 2 C) EVENT LEVEL 1 Go to Event Level 3 Notification Continue recommended actions Go to Event Level 1 Notification Chart Chart on this sheet Go to Event Level 1 Nouncation Chart

-EVENT: Earthquake and Aftershocks LEVEL: 1 ACTION DATA SHEET: B1 RECO OMMENDED ACTIONS EAP Co EAP Coordinator: Time/Dat A. A. Make sure notifications to all parties are completed in accordance with the outline included in Completed Section 2.2.
-B. B. Continue to monitor the damaged dike of the Ash Pond System and notify the Engineering Director or designee if any significant changes are observed.
-This should be done without compromising the safety of anyone perfo orming the inspection.
-C. Confer with the Engineering Director of or designee and/or the On-Call Engineer to determine
+EVENT: Earthquake and Aftershocks LEVEL: 1 ACTION DATA SHEET: B1 DECOMMENDED ACTIONS

-- C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail. - E. Record all information, observations, and actions on an Event Log Form (Form 3.1). - F. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.
+- A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2. - B. Continue to monitor the damaged dike of the Ash Pond System and notify the Engineering Director or designee if any significant changes are observed.
+This should be done without compromising the safety of anyone performing the inspection. - C. Confer with the Engineering Director or designee and/or the On-Call Engineer to determine any corrective/preventative actions that must be taken. - D. Take all necessary actions to minimize the potential for human loss of life, injury, or property damage should the dikes fail. - E. Record all information, observations, and actions on an Event Log Form (Form 3.1). - F. Establish a means to keep in frequent contact with the Engineering Director or designee until Event Level 1 is terminated.